OfficeDev/VBA-content/Access-VBA/articles/13c06cbc-b6bb-60dc-dc84-d16abdeffe9c.md

 Not all of a control's properties are available as default properties.
 The default properties available for a control depend on the type of control.

-The  **DefaultControl** property returns a **Control** object of the type specified by thecontroltype argument.
+The  **DefaultControl** property returns a **Control** object of the type specified by the _controltype_ argument.
 This **Control** object doesn't represent an actual control on a form, but rather a default control that is a template for all subsequently created controls of that type.
 You set the default control properties for the **Control** object returned by the **DefaultControl** property in the same manner that you would set properties for an individual control on a form.

 The  **DefaultControl** property can be used only in form Design view or report Design view.
 If you try to apply this property to a form or report that is not in Design view, a run-time error will result.